DanteAlighierin/tkEditor/README.md

 TkMessenger

-Simple text editor for editing system scripts(shell and python highlighting support) and notes.
+Simple text editor for editing system scripts(shell script and python highlighting support) and notes.
 Powered on tkinter